Food allergies are becoming more common. Here we look at how to spot the signs of an allergy, help your child and cope emotionally.

 Allergies can at times be worrying, frustrating, stressful and restrictive.

-Food manufacturers are getting better at catering for people with food allergies, so there’s more choice of dairy-free, lactose-free or nut-free foods.
-On your doctor’s advice, your baby might be prescribed different types of baby formula milk if they have allergies to a certain type of milk (NHS, 2016d).
+Food manufacturers are getting better at catering for people with food allergies, so there’s more choice of dairy-free, lactose-free or nut-free foods available.
+On your doctor’s advice, your baby might be prescribed different types of baby formula milk if they have allergies to a certain type of milk (NHS, 2019d).

-Talk to your GP if you’re concerned about your child’s health or think they may have an allergy or food intolerance, your GP should be able to help.
+If you’re concerned about your child’s health or think they may have an allergy or food intolerance, your GP should be able to help.
 There is information and support available if you need it (see below).
 You can also see our article about one mum's experience with her child's food allergies and reflux.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.